Some links in the post are affiliate links and I get a commission from purchases made through some links found in the post.

 But when you falter and fail to meet its needs, the plant stops producing such showy leaves.
 It can even (gasp) produce long, weak vines that stretch for feet on end, creating a scraggly-looking plant.
 And no monstera parent plant wants that.

-So, what causes such leggy growth, how do you play a part in this, and how can you stop this growth in its tracks?
+So, what causes such leggy growth in your monstera, how do you play a part in this, and how can you stop this growth in its tracks?

 A monstera will become leggy when you are not meeting it’s requirements for water, nutrients, and light.
-And in the case of leggy growth, the stakes are high that you have faltered in one of these critical areas.
+In most cases the legginess caused in your monstera is due to insufficient lighting.

 Once the problem is identified, you need to take steps to fix it.
 For example if the light is inadequate, move it to partial light.